Scattering in relativistic quantum field theory: basic concepts, tools, and results: LSZ Formalism

-provided the Fourier transforms of the functions $f, f^{(1)}, \dots f^{(n)}$ have disjoint supports.
-We mention as an aside that, by replacing the time averaging function $g$ in the definition of $f_t$ by a delta function, the above formulae still hold.
+The preceding two equalities hold if the Fourier transforms of the functions $f, f^{(1)}, \dots f^{(n)}$ have disjoint supports.
+We mention as an aside that, by replacing the time averaging function $g$ in the definition of $A_t(f)$ by a delta function, the above formulas still hold.
 But the convergence is then to be understood in the weak Hilbert space topology.
 In this form the above relations were anticipated by Lehmann, Symanzik and Zimmermann (asymptotic condition).

-It is straightforward to proceed from these relations to reduction formulae.
+It is straightforward to proceed from these relations to reduction formulas.
 Let $B$ be any local operator.
 Then one has, in the sense of matrix elements between outgoing and incoming scattering states,

-Because of the (essential) support properties of the functions $f_{\pm t}$, the contributions to the latter integrals arise, for asymptotic $t$, from spacetime points $x$ where the localization regions of $A(x)$ and $B$ have a negative timelike (first term), respectively positive timelike (second term) distance.
-One may therefore proceed from the products of these operators to the time--ordered products $T(B A(x))$, where $T(B A(x)) = A(x)B$ if the localization region of $A(x)$ lies in the future of that of $B$, and $T(B A(x)) = B A(x)$ if it lies in the past.
+where $f_t(x) \coloneqq g_t(x_0) f_{x_0} (\vec{x})$.
+Due to the (essential) support properties of $f_{\pm t}$, the contributions to the latter two integrals arise, for asymptotic $t$, from spacetime points $x$ where the localization regions of $A(x)$ and $B$ have a negative timelike (first term), respectively positive timelike (second term) distance.
+Thus one may proceed from the products of these operators to the time-ordered products $T(B A(x))$, where $T(B A(x)) = A(x)B$ if the localization region of $A(x)$ lies in the future of that of $B$, and $T(B A(x)) = B A(x)$ if it lies in {its} past.
 It is noteworthy that a precise definition of the time ordering for finite $x$ is irrelevant in the present context --- any reasonable interpolation between the above relations will do.
-Similarly, one can define time--ordered products for an arbitrary number of local operators.
+Similarly, one can define time-ordered products for an arbitrary number of local operators.
 The preceding limit can then be recast into

 The latter expression has a particularly simple form in momentum space.
-Proceeding to the Fourier transforms of $f_{\pm t}$ and noticing that, in the limit of large $t$,
+Proceeding to the Fourier transforms of $f_{\pm t}$, {one obtains in the limit of large $t$